 Work with a modest and reasonable goal, broken down by month.
 Could you commit to reducing your COGS expense by $1,500 a month (in this scenario)?
 Instead of spending $25,000 a month average, could you reduce that to $23,500 average a month?
 Reducing your expenses by $1,500 a month increases the bottom line profits in this scenario by $18,000 a year, an increase in profitability of 1.8%.
 This may seem like an insignificant increase, but it’s not—first, it’s $18,000 extra in profits in your pocket each year.
 Second, that $18,000 bottom line increase adds approximately $50,000 – $80,000 to the practice value.
 Small expense reductions can make notable impacts.

-You might find you routinely keep too much of something for too long a time period.
-Depending on your frequency of ordering, monitoring actual usages of the top items and adjusting minimums and maximums to fit can help balance inventory expenses.
-While this tip takes some work, notable inefficiencies with ordering are often identified.
-Many practices ordering habits are on auto-pilot.
+You might find you routinely keep too much of something for too long a time.
+Depending on your ordering frequency, monitoring actual usages of the top items and adjusting to fit can help balance inventory expenses.
+While this tip takes some work, notable ordering inefficiencies are often identified.
+Many practices’ ordering habits are on auto-pilot.
 It’s easy to say that we always do this, so I’m going to continue with that without additional investigation or deeper inquiry.
 Check and see if auto-pilot is the right course.

-Kirsten Poppen, JD, CVA is a veterinary practice valuator, broker, and consultant for Simmons & Associates Midwest, Inc. She can be reached at 877-322-6465.
+Kirsten Poppen, JD, CVA, is a veterinary practice valuator, broker, and consultant for Simmons & Associates Midwest, Inc. She can be reached at 877-322-6465.